-Alaska
+Alabama Alaska

+Institution Complaints Appealed to Portal Agency

 University of Alaska Fairbanks 0 0 0 0 0 0

 University of Alaska 0 0 0 0 0 0

-^{} After completion of the institution's full complaint resolution process.
+After completion of the institution's full complaint resolution process.

 b.
 NC-SARA will not collect individually identifiable student data and will comply with the Family Educational Rights and Privacy Act (FERPA).